Holiday Weather

 These two small countries are at the northern end of the East Africa region and are situated on the Red Sea across from Yemen and Saudi Arabia.

 Eritrea has a hot and dry strip along the Red Sea coast.
-Here rainfall is very low and temperatures high.
-The central highlands are the wettest part of the country; though still see little more than 600mm annually.
-In the west it’s a semi arid climate.
-The second rainy season, between June and September is the wettest time.
-The capital Asmara sits at 3000m and sees maximum temperatures of 26C.
-It gets much hotter in the desert coastal area, sometimes up to 40C.
+Here, rainfall is very low and temperatures high.
+The central highlands are the wettest part of the country, though they still see little more than 600mm annually.
+In the west is a semi-arid climate.
+The second rainy season, between June and September, is the wettest time.
+The capital, Asmara, sits at 3000m and sees maximum temperatures of $26^\\circ C$.
+It gets much hotter in the desert coastal area, sometimes up to 40C

-Djibouti sees a similar climate, though it doesn’t have any highlands as Eritrea does.
-The country is mainly dry stony desert.
-Rainfall is low, averaging less than 130mm and temperatures are high; daytime highs average over 35C during the hottest period between October and April.
+Djibouti sees a similar climate, though it doesn't have any highlands.
+The country is mainly dry, stony desert.
+Rainfall is low, averaging less than 130mm, and temperatures are high; daytime highs average over 35C during the hottest period between October and April.

 Somalia

 Somalia is located on the horn of Africa and has coasts on the Gulf of Aden as well as the Indian Ocean.
-Temperatures are hot year round across the country with the exception of the higher elevations located in the north.
-Rainfall is low; less than 500mm annually in most of the country, but it is variable at plays an important role in life in the country.
+Temperatures are hot year-round with the exception of higher elevations located in the north.
+Rainfall is low, less than 500mm annually, but it is variable.
 The highlands receive a little more rain.
 There are two rainy seasons: April-June and October-November.

 Temperatures typically range from 20C at their lowest to 40C on hot sunny days, of which there are plenty.
-The northern highlands can see greater temperature extremes however; it can be above 40C in July, and drop below freezing in December.
-July to September is the hottest time of year and December to February the coolest.
+The northern highlands can see greater temperature extremes, however; it can be above 40C in July and drop below freezing in December.
+July to September is the hottest time of year, and December to February is the coolest.

-Weather in Somalia is predominantly hot and dry and drought is a common problem each year as the people struggle in the harsh and arid climate.
-Since there is a large nomadic population, weather (predominantly the rain) is central to much of Somalia life.
+Weather in Somalia is predominantly hot and dry, and drought is a common problem each year.
+Life struggles in the harsh and arid climate.
+As there is a large nomadic population, weather (predominantly the rain) is central to much of Somalian life.

 Kenya

-Kenya’s climate is essentially tropical.
-This means it enjoys more plentiful rainfall and doesn’t suffer so much from the arid climates of the countries further north.
-The north and north east regions are an exception however and are mainly very dry and desert like.
-The coast is hot and humid and inland areas are temperate.
+Kenya's climate is essentially tropical.
+This means it enjoys much higher rainfall and doesn't suffer from the arid conditions of the countries further north.
+The north and northeast regions are an exception, however, and are mainly very dry and desert-like.

 Tanzania

-Rain falls a little differently across the country.
-In the north there are two rainy seasons, like in Kenya: one between March and May and the other in November and December.
-The south, however, only has one rainy season; between November and March.
+In the north, there are two rainy seasons, like in Kenya: one between March and May and the other in November and December.
+The south, however, only has one rainy season: between November and March.

 The islands off the coast, such as Zanzibar, receive a tropical climate.
-The hot temperatures are relieved by cooling seas breezes making for a comfortable climate.
-The rain falls in two seasons, though April and May sees the heaviest of the rainfall.
-You can find weather averages for Zanzibar here.
+The hot temperatures are relieved by cooling sea breezes.
+The rain falls in two seasons, though April and May see the heaviest of the rainfall.

 The Seychelles